 How to update Apple AirPods and AirPods Pro

-Apple doesn't offer a specific method to update its AirPods or AirPods Pro, as firmware updates usually roll out automatically.
-However, some may still be due for an update if not paired to an iOS device
+Apple doesn't offer a specific method to update its AirPods, AirPods Pro, or AirPods Max, as firmware updates usually roll out automatically.
+However, some may still be due for an update if not paired to an iPhone or iPad.

 2. Tap to connect your AirPods or AirPods Pro to your iOS device.
 Make sure your AirPods are connected and in their case.